etais-ee/etais-web/using/self_service.md

 > Virtual environments are managed using virtualenv and virtualenvwrapper utilities.

-Python management service is not notified when you install additional libraries manually.
+Python management is not notified when you install additional libraries manually.
 If you install any libraries or create new virtual environments directly via SSH, click either "Find missing libraries" or "Find installed virtual environments & libraries".

 Following list describes each element of Python management details screen: